Vectorial1024/ExpressBusServices/README.md

 - Trams

+## Modes of Stop-Skipping

+- Prudential (Legacy): buses etc still stop at stops, but will depart immediately when the stop-skipping criteria is met
+- Aggressive: buses etc will try to predict whether it needs to stop at non-terminus stops, and will literally skip the stop if the prediction passed.
+Not available for trams.
+- Experimental: a stronger version of Aggressive Mode.
+WIP.

 # Motivation

 This mod aims to salvage vanilla CSL buses from being borderline unusable to being competitive against metro and tram lines.